-The battery construction correspondence files, which were copied from the National Archives by Glen Williford.
+The battery construction correspondence files were copied from the National Archives by Glen Williford.
 Over 7400 pages of material were copied.
 The files are arranged by battery and fort, but of course in most cases the battery was not yet named, and so the text usually just referred to as to gun size, location, or chronologically sequenced order.
 Sometimes there are multiple entries for a battery, particularly when an emplacement for an additional gun(s) was made after several years.
 Sometimes two similar or immediately adjacent batteries were authorized simultaneously, submitted simultaneously, and share a single battery file number.
 Also several emplacement projects were authorized and plans submitted, but for one reason or another were never constructed.
 These were collected and are included but usually just referred to as “projects.”
 In later years, separate projects were authorized for major rebuilding of older emplacements, treated administratively as “new” projects.
 Some battery emplacement submission records are missing in the original files.
 In every attempt they were searched for, and while a couple may have been missed or are misfiled and were not found, in most cases they are just “gone” or were never submitted.
 Many of the early Taft-generation works for the Philippines and Hawaii do not have substantial primary files and are poorly represented in the existing documentation.
 The period covered is generally from 1895 to 1930.

 650 MB, 300 files